ValkyRiver/upgrademod/README.md

 # ValkyRiver: upgrademod
 **upgrademod** is a [Balatro](https://store.steampowered.com/app/2379780/Balatro/) mod by ValkyRiver which allows every item in the Collection to be upgraded (except for decks, but there are 3 new decks)

-The first version of this mod is complete now.
-Only a bit of testing left.
-At the moment, the ante scaling on the other decks is a bit low, especially with upgrade items now in the game.

 This mod has been tested on 1.0.0\~ALPHA-0813a-STEAMODDED, 1.0.0\~ALPHA-0919a-STEAMODDED, and 1.0.0\~ALPHA-0927a-STEAMODDED.
+It is currently in the fourth version, with Talisman compatibility.

 **Note: upgrademod is quite different from most other mods — instead of adding new jokers or consumables etc. to the game, it alters (upgrades) every item in the vanilla game.
-Because of that, it is probably not going to be compatible with many other mods, and even if it were, the items in the other mod wouldn’t be upgradeable at this moment.**
+Because of that, it is probably not going to be compatible with many other mods, and even if it were, the items in the other mod wouldn’t be upgradeable at this moment.
+However, this mod has been tested to work with Debug-Plus, Brainstorm, and Talisman.**

 ### Current Progress:
 • All Jokers have upgrades